Guardians of Ga'Hoole: The Siege

-Taking place immediately after the end of The Rescue, Kludd/Metal Beak has his mask still ablaze and he crashes into a pond near the hollow of Simon, a brown fish owl and a pilgrim from the Glauxian Brothers' Retreat.
-After Simon nurses Kludd back to health, Kludd murders Simon and flies up to a branch with another local owl on it.
-However, the other owl is a spotted owl named Mist and is practically invisible.
-At The Great Tree, Dewlap, the burrowing owl Ga'Hoolology ryb declares the topic of Higher Magnetics and the book Fleckasia and Other Disorders of the Gizzard "spronk", or banned knowledge, although it is crucial for the understanding of flecks and their effect on owls.
-Soon after, The Chaw of Chaws is contracted to the task of infiltrating the St. Aegolious Academy for Orphaned Owls on the speculation that the Pure Ones have infiltrated the academy for its large supply of flecks, and in the same meeting, Ezylryb gives Otulissa Fleckasia and Other Disorders of the Gizzard.
-Before alighting from the island, Dewlap finds Otulissa reading Fleckasia and Other Disorders of the Gizzard and sentences her to the Flint mops, which is the Great Tree's way of punishment.
-Otulissa goes with the punishment but eventually flies away to join the Chaw and as a result, Dewlap, "out of futile desperation", flings the book into the sea.
-Upon reaching St. Aggies, they are put through moon-blinking sessions, but each of the owls has memorized a part of the Ga'Hoolian cycle, such as the fire cycle, the war cycle, and the star cycle, in order to resist.
-Not long after their arrival, they discover barn owls sneaking flecks out of the library, where all of the flecks at St. Aggie's are kept.
-Due to Otulissa's ability to confuse one of the suspected infiltrators, she is brought up to the library to explain what Higher Magnetics is and from that, learns that one of the suspects is actually a double-agent for St. Aggie's.
-Meanwhile, at the Pure Ones' castle, the Rogue Smith of Silverveil is hired to make battle claws for the Pure Ones' army and from the information blabbed out by one of their generals, she learns that the Pure Ones are planning to launch an attack on the Great Tree and goes to tell Mist.
-At St. Aggie's, The Chaw of Chaws devise a plan to make the workers and the spies doubt each other to make them fight.
-During the commotion, Soren is struck in the rear, damaging his rudder feathers and on the way back to the Great Tree, he became gravely ill.
-As Soren nears death, a local spotted owl named Hortense brings a flying snake named Slynella, who has venom that can heal illness.
-After Soren regains his health, Mist reveals that she is the original Hortense and that the Pure Ones were planning to attack the Great Tree.
-The Chaw flies off towards the Great Tree to warn them of the impending attack and realize the true size of the Pure Ones' forces, which number in the thousands.
-The story tells of Kludd's initiation into the Pure Ones, as it is learned that he maimed a Non-Tyto, killed a nest maid snake and attempted to kill his younger brother by pushing him out of the nest.
-At the Great Tree, Ezylryb gives a speech, and the tree gets prep on the Pure Ones.
+Taking place immediately after the end of The Rescue, Kludd/Metal Beak, his mask still ablaze, crashes into a pond near the hollow of Simon, a brown fish owl and a pilgrim from the Glauxian Brothers' Retreat.
+Simon nurses Kludd back to health, but Kludd then murders him.
+As he leaves, he is observed by a nearly invisible spotted owl named Mist.

+At The Great Tree, Dewlap, the burrowing owl Ga'Hoolology ryb declares the topic of Higher Magnetics and the book Fleckasia and Other Disorders of the Gizzard spronk (banned knowledge) despite its importance in understanding flecks and their effect on owls.
+Soon after, The Chaw of Chaws is contracted to infiltrate St. Aggies', believed the Pure Ones are obtaining their fleck supply from the academy's large stores.
+Ezylryb gives Otulissa the banned book: Dewlap finds her reading it and sentences her to the Flint mops.
+Otulissa initially complies, but eventually flies off to join the Chaw; frustrated, Dewlap flings the book into the sea.

+Reaching St. Aggies, the Chaw are put through moon-blinking sessions, but each owl has memorized a part of the Ga'Hoolian cycle in order to resist.
+Soon, they discover barn owls smuggling out flecks out of the library where the particles are stored.
+Otulissa tricks her way in to explain what Higher Magnetics is, learning that one of the suspects is actually a double-agent for St. Aggie's.
+Meanwhile, at the Pure Ones' castle, the Rogue Smith of Silverveil is hired to make battle claws for the Pure Ones' army; learning the Pure Ones are planning an attack on the Great Tree, she goes to tell Mist.
+At St. Aggie's, The Chaw plan to sow hostility between the workers and the spies to cause a fight, succeeding.
+During the commotion, Soren is wounded and falls gravely ill as they escape; he is saved when Mist arrives, bringing a flying snake named Slynella, whose venom heals Soren.
+Revealing herself as Hortense, having survived her fall from the cliff, she warns the Chaw of the impending attack: the Pure Ones' forces number in the thousands.
+The Chaw flies to the Great Tree to alert the Guardians.

+The story tells of Kludd's initiation into the Pure Ones, as it is learned that he maimed a Non-Tyto and killed a nest maid snake.
+It is revealed that Soren hadn't fallen from his nest in the first story: Kludd had pushed his younger brother in an act of "tupsi".
+At the Great Tree, Ezylryb gives a speech, and the order prepares for war.